mr1necs/CNN-Stars/README.md

-# CNN-Stars
+# Classification of Stars
-CNN Stars type
+Stars classification by CNN